maneerat-wong/cr31N5OLLy0NnXcs/README.md

-# Customer Satisfication Prediction using Machine Learning
+# Customer Satisfaction Prediction using Machine Learning

 The company is one of the fastest growing startups in the logistics and delivery domain and works with several partners and make on-demand delivery to our customers.
-The company wants to to measure how happy each customer is in order to grow with the right global expansion strategy.
+The company wants to measure how happy each customer is in order to grow with the right global expansion strategy.

-The company provides me a dataset of several customer feedback and a label whether the customer is happy.
+The company provided me a dataset of several customer feedback and a label on whether the customer is happy.

 ## Goal